jlrickert/zet/docs/328/README.md

 This recipe made 8 pancakes of which we ate 7.
 We also had 7 eggs, and a 12oz package of bacon.
 Made [chia jam](../329) as well.

 The pancakes came out relatively thick.
-At first I had the electic griddle set to 300f for the first side.
-Ended up turning the temperature down to 250f on the second flip togive the chance for the center to cook.
+At first I had the eclectic griddle set to 300f for the first side.
+Ended up turning the temperature down to 250f on the second flip to give the chance for the center to cook.
 I could

 ## Meta